Southwest-Style Shakshuka (Eggs Cooked in Spiced Tomato Sauce) Avocado, Epazote, Pinto Beans

 This now-global egg and tomato skillet dish has many incarnations – made with a myriad of ingredients such as sausage, feta, bell peppers, eggplant, potatoes, and a variety of herbs and spices depending on geography and the seasons.

 Inspired by my garden overflowing with epazote, I decided to make shakshuka with a Southwestern influence.
 Epazote is often paired with beans for its natural carminative properties.
 The saw-toothed epazote leaves give the shakshuka a unique aroma and flavor.
 I have fallen in love with this herb and its intriguing bouquet which is strangely reminiscent of, if you can believe it, kerosene.
 Here, spicy tomato sauce is simmered with pinto beans and epazote, then topped with eggs.
 Once cooked, the whole thing is garnished with avocado slices, cilantro and scallions.

-It can be served on its own or with smoky charred corn tortillas and sour cream.
+It can be served on its own or as tacos with smoky charred corn tortillas and sour cream.

 For the Memorial Day holiday, try this vegetarian shakshuka for brunch, and save the meat for a big barbecue later in the day.

 Every year at the end of May, it is our duty to honor those who have laid down their lives to defend our freedom and ensure our liberty.
 Simultaneously we celebrate Memorial Day weekend as the official start of the summer grilling season.
 So in addition to serving awesome grilled foods and refreshing drinks, we proudly display the American flag and observe a minute of silence at 3:00 PM to honor and remember those who have died in service to our nation.
 We turn on the television to watch the President lay a wreath at the Tomb of the Unknowns, and we listen with respect as a lone bugler plays the languid 24-note melancholy bugle call known as Taps.